bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 - \frac{1}{n}\log{P(w_{1}\ldots w_{n})}
 ```

 we get a metric called entropy, which is a measure of information rate of the word stream.
-The entropy gives us the average number of bits required to encode the word stream using a code based on the model probabilities (more probable words are encoded with fewer bits, so as to minimize the overall bit rate).
+The entropy gives us the average number of bits required to encode the word stream using a code based on the model probabilities (more probable words are encoded with fewer bits, to minimize the overall bit rate).

 Yet another metric for model quality (relative to some test data) is the average reciprocal of the word probability, or perplexity.
 So, if words on average are assigned probability 1/100 then the perplexity would be 100.
 In other words, the perplexity is the size of a vocabulary of equally probable words that produces the same uncertainty about what comes next, as the actual model in question (justifying the term "perplexity").